rmsk2/Hello_Foenix256_Jr/README.md

 platform.

 While the BASIC documentation could be improved (see section `Also notworthy` above) it mostly works at least for me.
 The system manual on the other hand is excellent.
-What is missing is in my opinion tutorial syle material that guides you through the first steps on the system from hardware installation to a running hello world program.
-This information mostly is already available but split between different sources.

-I wish the people behind the F256 Jr. the commercial success that the product deserves.
+I wish the people behind the F256 Jr. and F256K the commercial success that the product deserves.

 ## A slightly more complex example